 - it helps optimize a longer life (15)

-Inflammation and oxidation are major risk factors for chronic illnesses including but not limited to: heart disease and strokes, arthritis, hypothyroidism, obesity, brain degenerative diseases, and depression.
-(16, 17, 18, 19) Intermittent fasting reduces inflammation and oxidative stress on the body.
+By reducing inflammation and oxidation when you fast, you have an added benefit of decreasing any pain you may have and reducing the chance of getting a chronic illness.
+This is because inflammation and oxidation are major risk factors for chronic illnesses and pain including but not limited to: heart disease and strokes, arthritis, hypothyroidism, obesity, brain degenerative diseases, and depression.
+(16, 17, 18, 19)

-There are circumstances where I would not recommend you practice intermittent fasting.
+There are circumstances where intermittent fasting is not recommended.
 They include:

 - During pregnancy.
 Your child needs a lot of energy to grow and develop and that has to come from nutrient dense whole natural food.
 It might be okay to occasionally fast, but your focus should be on growing a healthy baby.